 There's another group of restaurants that are perhaps better known for something else but which offer a scrumptious brunch that shouldn't be overlooked.

-King James Public House and The Junction both boast great cocktail programs and innovative twists on regional fare during the week, and both extend their expertise into their Sunday morning menus.
 Three prime dinner time hotspots--Limones, Chestnut and The Market Place--offer fresh and affordable brunch plates as well.
 And Posana, famous for its delicious, you-would-never-guess-it gluten-free menu, makes waves at a meal so often dominated by toast.

 Brunch & a Show